 A Frugal and Efficient Manager

 Again, his supervisors took notice, and he was brought into the office to work as an estimator and then a project manager.
-He successfully managed projects for Summit Contractors in the Southeast, Midwest and up the East Coast as far north as New York, becoming known as a frugal and efficient project manager.
+He successfully managed projects in the Southeast, Midwest and up the East Coast as far north as New York, becoming known as a frugal and efficient project manager.

-In 2007, Marc’s entrepreneurial spirit took over again and he started Summit Contracting Group, Inc. The business started off focusing on hotel projects, but soon spread quickly back into multifamily.
+In 2007, Marc’s entrepreneurial spirit took over again and he incorporated Summit Contracting Group, Inc. The business started off focusing on hotel projects, but soon spread quickly back into multifamily.
 Marc began the business at the start of a national financial crisis.
 Through the trust and relationships that he had built with clients and his bonding company, he was able to weather the financial downturn by focusing on the HUD market sector.